Enclose a completed

 Collect fresh whole blood samples in EDTA (purple top) tubes, seal, then immediately invert several times to thoroughly

-liquid samples such as lavage and cerebrospinal fluid in plain tubes or
+liquid samples such as lavage, serum or cerebrospinal fluid in plain tubes or

 similar clean, leakproof containers.

-Refrigerate samples if shipping will be delayed for more than a few
+Refrigerate liquid samples if shipping will be delayed for more than a few

-hours.
-Room temperature shipping is adequate for EDTA blood unless there is a chance
+hours after collection.
+Room temperature shipping is adequate unless there is a chance

 that samples will be in transit for more than ~24 hours or during very